vpinball/pinmame/src/p2k/README.md

 * `P2K_PLAY="<frame>:<what>[:<hold>],…"` presses keys at given frames - `coin`, `start`, `enter`, `up`, `down`, `esc`, `lflip`, `rflip`, `laction`, `raction`, `launch`, or `sw<number>` for any playfield switch.
 The per-event hold matters: a coin held too long is not counted at all.
+  `coinb<n>` drives one bit of the coin register by itself, `coin` being bit 1 - the board does not put the three slots in the low bits, and this is how a position is checked rather than assumed.
 * `P2K_DOORCLOSE=<frame>` opens the coin door and closes it later, because it is the closing *edge* that brings up high voltage.
 * the ball model and `P2K_PLAYFIELD=1`, which walks a ball over a fixed list of switches.